KingImereda/JBC-Database-Project/README.md

 ## DATABASE AUTOMATION.

 By automating database tasks, we can significantly streamline our operations, minimize errors, and optimize our database performance.
 This will lead to improved efficiency, accuracy, and overall management of our database environment.
-Specific areas of focus include automating routine tasks like backups, performance tuning, and data migration, Updates.
+Specific areas of focus include automating routine tasks by creating  selected Triggers and Store Procedures in our Database .

 ### TRIGGERS:
 #### A Trigger that declines online(net) transaction amount above 20000 from card user.